-Components should be reusable, e.g., for use in new applications or environments than those for which they where originally designed [8].
+Components should be reusable, e.g., for use in new applications or environments than those for which they where originally designed [4].
 Reusability can more easily be achieved if a loosely coupled component technology is used, i.e. the components are focusing on functionality and do not contain any direct operating system or hardware dependencies.
-Reusability is further enhanced by using configuration parameters to the components.
-The parameters, which are fixed at compile-time, should allow both configuration of behaviour and automatic reduction of run-time overhead and complexity.
+Reusability is further enhanced by the possibility to use configuration parameters to components.